 Interested in applying for a subsidy?

 Complete our secure online application.
 Make sure you have the course information available before you start.
 You should receive a confirmation email once you submit it.
 Those email messages may go into Junk email boxes, so make sure you check there.
-Please contact Beth at (802) 522-4034 if you have difficulties with the application.
+Please contact Karen at (802) 917-8388 if you have difficulties with the application.

 Once your application is reviewed, someone from the Office of Civil Rights will contact you.

-We send out newsletters during the winter layoff season about upcoming training opportunities.
+During the winter layoff season, we send out newsletters about upcoming training opportunities.
 Click here for the most recent issue.

 Industry related training can be found at: